-Hang Wang starts serving as our director on the date of this prospectus.
+Hang Wang will serve as our director immediately upon the effectiveness of our registration statement on Form F-1, of which this prospectus is a part.
 Mr. Wang co-founded Hosen Capital in October 2011.
 Mr. Wang joined New Hope Group as director since 2011 and has served as the vice chairman of New Hope Group since 2013, the vice president from 2004 to 2013 and the chief operation officer of finance department from 2001 to 2004.
 Mr. Wang has also served as director of New Hope Liuhe Co., Ltd. (SZSE: 000876) since November 2011, and supervisor of China Minsheng Banking Corp., Ltd. (HKEx: 1988; SSE: 600016) since February 2017.
 Mr. Wang obtained his master's degree in Political Economics from Peking University in July 1996.
 He passed the PRC bar exam in September 1995, and has obtained the Certificate of Securities (Asset Management) from Asset Management Association of China in July 2017.

-Mingto Yu starts serving as our director on the date of this prospectus.
+Mingto Yu will serve as our director immediately upon the effectiveness of our registration statement on Form F-1, of which this prospectus is a part.
 Mr. Yu has served as the vice chairman of Egis Technology Inc. since August 2019.
 Prior to Egis, Mr. Yu served as the President at Kaiyu Consulting Inc. from 2013 to 2019.
 Prior to that, Mr. Yu served as the chief financial officer at Xiaomi from 2011 to 2012 and at Mediatek from 2001 to 2010.
 Mr. Yu received an MBA degree from Wharton School, University of Pennsylvania in 1995.